snotskie/ttrpg/md/index.md

   | $d4$  | A four-sided die. |
   | $d2$  | Any of the above dice, treating any odd number as $1$ and any even number as $2$.
 The smallest die size in the game. |
 </div>

-Also note:

-**Bumping Dice Groups:** Some effects will ask you to roll a group of dice, denoted such as $2d6$.
-When rolling a group of dice, if you roll a $1$ on either die, then you roll all dice in the group again and add to the previous result.
-And as long as you continue to roll a $1$ on either die, you continue to roll the group again and add this way.

-**Explicit Dice Grouping Only:** Note, $2d6$ is different from $1d6+1d6$.
-Only when an effect explicitly groups dice together are they considered a group for bumping.
-For example, both dice of the $2d6$ group are rerolled when either rolls a $1$.
-However, the dice of the $1d6+1d6$ are considered separate groups, so rolling a $1$ on one of the dice only affects that one die.

 ### Step Two · Choose Lifestyle and Ethic
 <!-- _class: creation -->